chris00walker/domain-model/DDD_Artefacts/docs/prd/non-functional/security.md

 - GDPR and PCI-DSS scope; maintain RoPA and DPA artefacts.
 - PII fields encrypted and masked in logs (see `pii_encryption_required: true`).

+> Implementing these security controls mitigates risk, ensures compliance, and protects customer trust and corporate reputation.

 ---